Lipo 6 Review- Does This Fat-Loss Supplement Really Work?

-One customer said, “I took the pills for two days and both days I experienced abdominal pain and feeling of fatigue, I stopped taking the pills after that and the pain and fatigue stopped as well.”
+One customer said, “I took the pills for two days and both days I experienced abdominal pain and feeling of fatigue.”

-“Increase my heart rate and performance during workout but also cause me nausea when I workout on an empty stomach,” said another user.
+“Increase my heart rate and performance during workout but also caused me nausea when I workout,” said another.

 For some dieters, the side effects were not something they had to worry about.
 As one said, “Jitters on me never happened.
 Never felt a mood enhancer or euphoric, didn’t help with mental alertness or focus.”

 Another suggested, “For beginners I suggest taking at least one pill a day just so your body gets use to it.”

 Another user stated, “I’ve been taking Lipo-6 for about two weeks.
-I feel light headed at times and very anxious.”
+I just don’t feel anything.”

 We also found a user that took a chance despite the advice of others.
-He shared, “People said it was to dangerous, so i bought it anyways and I ended up loving it.”
+One reported, “People said it was ineffective, so i bought it anyways and it ended up working.”

 According to a dieter, “Seems to be pretty solid.
 The only downfall is that you cannot have any other source of caffeine.”

 The Science – “Verifiable Claims?”

-It’s clear that the Nutrex Research website says Lipo-6 will cause dramatic fat loss in a short period of time.
+The Nutrex Research website states Lipo-6 will cause dramatic fat loss in a short period of time.
 Sadly, we can’t find any published clinical evidence to support this claim.
-There are a few ingredients that have been tested, but based on the reported side effects there could be more than needed and thus the risks increase.
-We at DietSpotlight believe finding documented science is critical to us.
-Without it we simply don’t trust the product.
+There are a few ingredients that have been tested, but any findings don’t relate to this formula.
+At DietSpotlight, we believe finding documented science is critical.
+Without it, we raise the red flag.

 The Bottom Line – Does Lipo-6 Work?

 Among the best products we’ve seen in 2016 is one called Leptigen.
-It contains a proprietary blend of four effective ingredients, which have been proven in documented scientific research to help speed up fat loss and increase metabolism.
-We can’t pinpoint any negative feedback regarding harmful adverse effects and user reviews on the internet indicate people are getting amazing results.
+The four clinically-tested ingredients promote weight-loss and have been shown to help boost fat loss and accelerate metabolism.
+There’s no chatter about harmful side effects and user reviews indicate people are getting amazing results.